 Many families have traditions that are passed down from generation to generation.
 Most of those traditions have a base in or around food.
 This is no different in my family.
 For at least four generations, the family will try to get together for Sunday dinner.
 Even if you live in a different country, when you’re down, you’re having dinner with the family on Sunday.
 It’s a great way to reflect on the week, catch up with some of your favorite people, laugh and most of all eat the most delicious meal you are going to have all week.
 This is the day that family recipes are shared, passed down and cooking skills are learned.
-In my family, Sunday dinners always have the best stories, funniest moments and greatest memories.
+In my family as well as in Best of Bridge, Sunday dinners always have the best stories, funniest moments and greatest memories.

 Sunday suppers mean so much to so many people.
 A Sunday dinner may be the first time you bring home a special someone, where your baby gets spoiled by the rest of the family or just a time to overeat and hopefully get some tasty left overs to bring home.
 It’s a great way to end the week and to ignore the fact that the next day, you’re back to the grind.

 When Publishing Company Robert Rose gave us a copy of Best of Bridge Sunday Suppers, we were excited as memories of all of our Sunday suppers came flooding back.
 The Best of Bridge brand in itself is a Canadian staple.
 Known for more than 40 years, The Best of Bridge series has sold over four million copies and is a beloved cook book brand.
 The new coauthor of the series, Julie Van Rosendaal is a delight.
 She is a Calgary based cook book author and a CBC food columnist.
 She also ran a bakery called One Smart Cookie.